-There could also be health problems that are caused or worsened by drug and alcohol use.
-This makes 24-hour supervision and medical intervention necessary to safely detox.
+There could also be health problems that are caused or worsened by drug and alcohol abuse.
+This makes 24-hour medical supervision and intervention necessary to safely detox.

-Not everyone needs detox, but you’re more likely to react positively to rehab with medical assistance if:
+Not everyone needs alcohol and drug detox, but you’re more likely to react positively to rehab with medical assistance if:

 - You’ve used addictive substances in large amounts or over a long period of time